-WHY: We are on the cusp of a Green Energy Revolution and Northwest Indiana needs to be at the forefront of that movement, for the sake of our economy, for the sake of our health, for the sake of our communities, and for the sake of our children’s future.
+WHY: We are on the cusp of a Green Energy Revolution and Northwest Indiana needs to be at the forefront of that movement, for the sake of our economy, for the sake of our health, and for the sake of our children’s future.

-WHO: The “Walk the Line” 10K Walkathon is sponsored by 350 Indiana-Calumet
+WHO: The “Walk the Line” 10K Pipeline Walk is organized by 350 Indiana-Calumet.

-About 95% of the Walkathon route will be on public sidewalks.
-Should anyone be unable to complete the Walkathon route, vans will be available to transport them to the Walkathon finish and/or to their personal vehicle.
-Neighborhood businesses will provide water along the route.
-Walkathon organizers will try to accommodate special needs if they are communicated early.
+About 95% of the walk route will be on public sidewalks.
+Should anyone be unable to complete the walk route, vans will be available to transport them to the walk finish and/or to their personal vehicle.
+Walk organizers will try to accommodate special needs if they are communicated early.
 For questions, email INCal350[at]yahoo[dot]com.

 350 Indiana-Calumet (Tax ID: 82-1221777)